 It seems that Google cripples the functionality of playing YouTube in the background using Safari because they want to lead users to subscribe YouTube Red, a paid service that allows users to play music video in the background.
 But the problem is, YouTube Red is only available in Australia, Korea, Mexico, New Zealand and The United States now.
 Outside these countries, the background play feature will not be available.

 Luckily, after test several browsers, we find it still works with Chrome and Firefox on iPhone and iPad.
-Here we’ll take Chrome as an example to show you how to play YouTube in the background in iOS 10.3/iOS 10.3.1.
+Here we’ll take Chrome as an example to show you how to play YouTube in the background iOS 10.3.2 or newly-released iOS 10.3.3.

 - Create a new incognito tab in Chrome and go to YouTube.com.